You would be forgiven for thinking this is a Valentine’s Day post given the title I’ve chosen. Please rest assured it’s not.

 I love my life, I am happy and I have a general positive disposition no matter what life throws at me.

-That doesn’t mean I don’t miss things I have always loved but can no longer do.
+It doesn’t mean I don’t miss things I have always loved but can no longer do.

 It doesn’t mean there are not days when I feel the loss of my loves deeply.